vendia/blog/releases/2022-09-26-releasenotes.md

 ## Share UI

-In line with our Kind Human policy and culture we have updated our brand design to be more inclusive and bring back some of the fun.
+In line with our [Kind Human Policy](https://www.vendia.net/kind-humans) and culture we have updated our brand design to be more inclusive and bring back some of the fun.
 You can read more about the design process on our [blog](https://www.vendia.net/blog/brand-identity-buy-in).

 The Share UI has been updated to incorporate the new brand design to make it more accessible and pleasant to use!